 Asset category Useful lives (Years)

 Leasehold land 0

 Buildings 50

 Plant and machinery 10

 Furniture, fittings and equipment 10

 Motor trucks 6

 Motor vehicle 4

+Solar Energy 4

 Computer hardware 4

 An item of property and equipment is derecognised upon disposal or when no further future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the year the asset is derecognised.
+Any gain or loss arising on the derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the profit or loss in the year the asset is derecognised.